bhattgauravNIT/SystemDesign/HLD/05_Database/03_Sharding/01_BasicsOfSharding.md

 Ex: Say I have 5 nodes in a database cluster and A->E is present in node1, F->M is present in node 2 and so on.

-So its a way of diving data across multiple nodes.
+So its a way of dividing data across multiple nodes.

 There are two types of sharding